 What can I look for to find a reputable breeder?

-The most important thing is to go see the cattery and see all of the cats.
+The most important thing is to go see the cattery and meet the cats.
 Be sure that they are all healthy and loving.
-You should be able to handle every cat.
-Ask to see a current TICA Outstanding Cattery Certificate; the date will be on it along with the veterinarian’s name that performed the inspection.
+Make sure the brrder is scanning their cats for HCM with a board certified cardiologist.
 Ask to see the certificates for titles on their cats, while you may not care about getting a show cat, this does tell you if the breeder is heading in the right direction or simply breeding for financial gain.
 Also, ask to speak to their Veterinarian for a reference.

 Can we come visit?

 Our cats are raised as family members in our home.
 We are happy to invite serious families to meet our kittens and their relatives and to assist in the process of selecting a new family member.
 We ask that you complete our Application/Inquiry form and then we will speak with you via email and phone to make sure our kittens are a good match for your family.
 We have a $400 holding fee to visit the kittens which will be applied to the price of the kitten.
 We will set up a time that is convenient for both of us so that you can come meet the cats.
 We ask that you be respectful of our time and home.

 What is the life span of a Pixie-Bob?